Index · Directives systemd 258~devel

 Services are referenced by one of the following:

 • A Varlink service reference starting with the "unix:" string, followed by an absolute AF_UNIX socket path, or by "@" and an arbitrary string (the latter for referencing sockets in the abstract namespace).
-In this case a stream socket connection is made to the specified socket.
+In this case, a stream socket connection is made to the specified socket.

 • A Varlink service reference starting with the "exec:" string, followed by an absolute path of a binary to execute.
-In this case the specified process is forked off locally, with a connected stream socket passed in.
+In this case, the specified process is forked off locally, with a connected stream socket passed in.

 • A Varlink service reference starting with the "ssh-unix:" string, followed by an SSH host specification, followed by ":", followed by an absolute AF_UNIX socket path.
-(This requires OpenSSH 9.4 or newer on the server side, abstract namespace sockets are not supported.)
+(This requires OpenSSH 9.4 or newer on the server side, and abstract namespace sockets are not supported.)

 • A Varlink service reference starting with the "ssh-exec:" string, followed by an SSH host specification, followed by ":", followed by a command line.
-In this case the command is invoked and the Varlink protocol is spoken on the standard input and output of the invoked command.
+In this case, the command is invoked and the Varlink protocol is spoken on the standard input and output of the invoked command.

-For convenience these two simpler (redundant) service address syntaxes are also supported:
+For convenience, these two simpler (redundant) service address syntaxes are also supported:

 • A file system path to an AF_UNIX socket, either absolute (i.e. begins with "/") or relative (in which case it must begin with "./").